stevereiner/flexible-graphrag/docs/PORT-MAPPINGS.md

 2. **Port 3000**: If Vue conflicts with Milvus Attu, change Vue to 3004
 3. **Port 8080**: If Alfresco Traefik proxy conflicts with Weaviate, both are now separated
 4. **Port 5432**: If Alfresco PostgreSQL conflicts with pgvector PostgreSQL, both use different ports
+5. **Port 7001**: NebulaGraph Studio uses this port, Kuzu API moved to 7002
-5. **Port 8090**: Transform Core AIO uses this port for document transformation services
+6. **Port 8090**: Transform Core AIO uses this port for document transformation services
+7. **Service name conflicts**: Both Alfresco and pgvector define `postgres` service - pgvector renamed to `postgres-pgvector`

 ### Resolution Strategy
 1. **Identify conflict**: Use port checking commands above